aaronjdquinn13/dizplai-task/README.md

 # Tools

-I used nod.js and vue.js for the website, and firebase for the database.
+I used vue.js for the website, and firebase for the database.

 I also used SuperTest and Jest for testing as was simply to install and run